magnussolution/magnusbilling7/wiki/en/modules/user/user.rst

 Expiration date
 ---------------

-| The date that the user will expire and be deactivated.
+| The date that the user will not be able to make calls anymore.